EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

-Mercury is a global pollutant in the environment, being found even in remotest regions of the earth.
+Mercury is a global pollutant in the environment, being found even in the remotest regions of the earth.
 Pollution of watercourses is a concern throughout Europe.
 The European Commission therefore requires Member States to monitor and report on their condition (Directive 2000/60/EC).
 Legislation specifies environmental quality standards (EQS).
 These are set, based on the levels of contaminants in different compartments of the ecosystem (Directive 2013/39/EU).
 For mercury, the design and validation of methods to measure these EQS might present a challenge for laboratories.
 One such way to monitor compliance with EQS is to sample fish from these environments and look for the levels of contaminants that they contain.

 The new CRM: